cannlytics/cannabis-data-science/README.md

 # 🌱 Cannabis Data Science 📈

 This is the source repository for the [Cannabis Data Science Meetup Group](https://www.meetup.com/cannabis-data-science).
 The group meets Wednesdays at 8:30am PST / 10:30am CDT / 11:30am EST / [your time](http://www.timebie.com/std/pst.php?q=8.5).
 You are always welcome to join us for a fun time crunching cannabis statistics.
-You can catch up with prior meetups here: [cannlytics.com/videos](https://cannlytics.com/videos)
+You can also catch up with prior meetups here: [cannlytics.com/videos](https://cannlytics.com/videos)

 - [👩‍🔬 About](#about)
 - [📅 Events](#events)